 - Have at least one full-time employee who can serve as the supervisor/mentor and be a resource for the student

 - Have in place a policy discouraging harassment in all forms and make this policy known to interns

 - The workplace cannot be located in a private home

 Internships can often be the first step toward a rewarding full-time position, so be sure that you maximize the opportunity.
 Please review the following article from Business Insider offering 15 ways to stand out as an intern.
-If you have already completed a non-credit bearing internship while at HPU, please complete this form so that Career & Internship Services has a record of your accomplishment and can share with appropriate faculty and departments.
+If you have already completed a non-credit bearing internship while at HPU, please complete this form so that Career and Professional Development has a record of your accomplishment and can share with appropriate faculty and departments.